 Composting provides many benefits, and these benefits range from a personal to a societal level.
 Composting saves money, resources and ultimately reduces our overall impact on the environment.
 We’ve all generally heard of our carbon or ecological footprint, and the term speaks for itself.
 What impact are we having on the environment around us?
 Do we take the steps necessary to ensure our children will also be able to enjoy the environment like we do; or, are we simply consumers.

-Over time, however, it became more and more apparent that recycling by itself is not enough.
-Plastic and paper waste may be addressed by recycling, but what about certain food waste?
 Food waste is rampant, and the statistics are staggering.
 1.3 billion tons of food are wasted totaling a loss of $1,000,000,000,000.
 Yes- One Trillion Dollars!
 Instead of wasting the scraps in land-fills and throwing away trillions of dollars, why not allow Naples Compost to take your food scraps and turn it back into nutrient rich/fertile soil that can be used by yourself or farmers to improve crop growth?
 This process is known as “closing the loop.”
 Help yourself, your children and the environment around us by composting and turning your scraps into soil for a better tomorrow.
 Contact us today to learn more!

 THE IMPORTANCE OF COMPOSTING

 When we compost instead of throwing food waste away, we reduce the amount of solid waste that is destined for a landfill.

 This is important for several reasons.